Groommers/TFTP-Server-Client/README.md

 # TFTP-Server-Client

-Group Lambder conformed by: Daniel Berbesi, Cesar Salazar, Valentina Contreras and Saul Ugueto
+Group Lambder conformed by: Daniel Berbesi, Cesar Salazar, Valentina Contreras and Saul Ugueto.

-Guiding us of RFC 1350 we create the formats of the Protcol TFTP packages using byte array, which made it very intuitive to program
+Guiding us of RFC 1350 we create the formats of the Protcol TFTP packages using byte array, which made it very intuitive to program.

 Compile with: Python3